Gilmerop/myprivateserver-docs/remote-access/vpn-openvpn.md

 ## ✅ Tests Performed

 - ✅ Connection from internal device
-- ⏳ Connection from external network (pending DMZ setup)
+- ✅ Connection from external network

 ---